bp094p21/cosc2804-2150-assignment-1-team-23-ps2-cosc2804/diary/jin/DEVDIARY.md

 Learning
  - Went through each block from 0-255 and learnt about each one and their variation
+ - Learnt about the `random.choice()` function to choose a random item from a list

 Implementing
  - Added Basic layout for a property with start and end values in the x and z direction for each component